Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Februari 2025 19.46.33 UTC
+- WIB: Senin, 3 Februari 2025 20.27.26 UTC
-- WITA: Senin, 3 Februari 2025 20.46.33 UTC
+- WITA: Senin, 3 Februari 2025 21.27.26 UTC
-- WIT: Senin, 3 Februari 2025 21.46.33 UTC
+- WIT: Senin, 3 Februari 2025 22.27.26 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Style is a reflection of your attitude and your personality."

-Kategori: motivational
+Kategori: attitude